Exclusive Offer: Enjoy Free CARA

 Evidence-Based Treatments: What Actually Works

 Social anxiety disorder is highly treatable.
-Research shows that specific therapeutic approaches are particularly effective:
+Research shows several supportive approaches are particularly effective.

-The gold standard treatment for social anxiety.
-CBT helps you identify and challenge negative thought patterns, develop more realistic beliefs about social situations, and gradually face feared situations through exposure therapy.
+The gold standard approach for social anxiety.
+CBT helps you challenge negative thought patterns and gradually face feared situations through guided exposure.

 Success rate: 75-80% with 12-16 sessions